Frequently Asked Questions

-Do you have any advice on how to look better on my wedding day?
+Do you have any advice on how to look my best?

 One way to help ensure that you look your best on your big day is to try and complete all tasks and decisions related to your planning a week before your wedding.
 There’s so much stress on couples during the final days leading up to the ceremony that it can be terribly exhausting for both brides and grooms.

-Do you have any advice for guests on how they can look better at my wedding?
+Do you have any advice for wedding guests?

 If you’ve been honored with an invitation to a friend’s wedding, don’t be the guest who wears an outfit that upstages the bride or groom.
 Remember, it’s their day so take a minute and reflect on whether or not it’s appropriate for you to wear that spectacular neon pink dress and five inch heels you picked up a few months ago.

 Several times a week I receive email inquiries from students enrolled in photography classes.
 These emails typically share how their instructor asked them to contact one of their favorite photographers and ask questions about their life and their work.